 Class attendance is regarded as an obligation as well as a privilege.
 Absences disrupt a student’s orderly progress in a course and significantly diminish the quality of group discusion in class.
 There is also a high correlation between the number of absences and the final grade.
 Although an occasional absence may be unavoidable, it in no way excuses a student from meeting the requirements of the course.
 Participation in a College-sponsored activity is not regarded as an absence.
 All students are still responsible for preparing all assignments for the next class and for completing work missed.
-Excused absences are subject to verification and may include, but may not be limited to the following: active military duty, jury duty, and other approved by the Vice President of Student Services.
+Excused absences are subject to verification and may include, but may not be limited to the following: active military duty, jury duty, and other as approved by the Dean of Student Services.
 Specific attendance requirements will be indicated in all course syllabi.